 They are used for data optimization and collection process.
-To increase the efficiency.
+To increase efficiency.

 Add-ons typically enhance the data from any source and create a rich data set.

-Add on are something that helps the Splunk platform in an extended format.
+Add on is something that helps the Splunk platform in an extended format.
 These tasks can be worked out with the help of add on available in the Splunk platform

 They can consume data from 100s of different sources.

 They can automatically select, identify, and tag fields.